dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3676: Emotional suppression can lead to negative health outcomes.
+### T3676: Suppressing emotions can lead to negative mental and physical impacts.

 |Support|
 |---|